Melton Constable Hall: History

+21st century

+In 2006, an article in the Norwich newspaper, the Eastern Daily Press, raised concerns about the condition of the main house and gave some information about the business dealings of the then-owner.

-Over the years some local people have been concerned about the state of the hall and its surrounding buildings.
-Parts of it are now very run-down.
-The following buildings were listed as At Risk as of April 2010 - Melton Constable Hall, Melton Constable Hall stable court west and north wings, Melton Constable Hall Terraces, The Bath House Melton Constable Park, and The Teahouse Melton Constable Park.
+In the years that followed some local people became concerned about the state of the hall and its surrounding buildings.
+Parts of it were reported to be very run-down.
+The following buildings were listed as At Risk, as of April 2010 – Melton Constable Hall, the west and north wings of its stable court, its Terraces, and the Bath House and Teahouse in Melton Constable Park.

-An article in the local newspaper, the Eastern Daily Press, had some details of the condition it is in and gave information about the business dealings of the owner.
+As of 2017, the property was owned by Roger Gawn, who faced an unsuccessful prosecution when he removed some trees and shrubs.